rsubramanyam2994/food-project/README.md

 - Download data from above link and update path
 - Look at all ingredients and get an idea of the foods.
 This df might also have branded foods.
 - Ensure `food_ndb_mapping` has mappings for all of your ingredients.
 Add custom ingredients or add mapping for existing ingredients

+## Adding custom ingredinet

-  -- Add custom ingredients to `data/custom-gathered-data/ingredients.json`.
+- Add entries to `data/custom-gathered-data/ingredients.json`.
 I've added salt and sugar alone here.
-  -- Add mapping between ndb_number to a standard name within the food project's terminology in `data/usfda-mapping/<category>/ndb-mapping.json`.
+- Add mapping between ndb_number to a standard name within the food project's terminology in `data/usfda-mapping/<category>/ndb-mapping.json`.
 I've added files for all the vegetarian ingredients I use.

+## Adding portions info

 - Read food portions from usfda data
   -- Can extend this by adding portions to `data/custom-gathered-data/portions.json` -- This is to make writing recipes easier, else can always give grams

-- EDA
+## EDA

-  -- To understand top providers of specific nutrients
+- To understand top providers of specific nutrients

 # Adding a recipe